Omniaeye/work-for-your-bags-solidity/README.md

 Human-approved, prefunded reward distribution for OMNIA on Robinhood Chain.
 The Solidity contract pays an immutable allocation; an offline tool prepares the evidence, scores and Merkle proofs for review.

-**Pre-release · not deployed · not independently audited.** No production token addresses, signing keys or live collectors are included.

 ## How it works